Team-310/Team-310.github.io/System_Verification.md

 *Figure 9.
 Teaching Team's Final Verification Table*
 ![un 3](https://github.com/Team-310/Team-310.github.io/assets/157058267/c7d42c70-2ca9-4e6d-9d80-32d0a39e5a08)

 The team managed to verify every connection within the final system, including communication between the microcontroller and the ESP32 to Wi-Fi.
+The voltage regulator was checked off by using the multimeter to prove 9V and 3.3V to their corresponding systems.
+The analog sensors were checked off by showing an LED changing state based on the temperature or humidity passing a certain threshold.
+The motor was checked off by showing it change direction and all of these subsystems working proved that I2C and SPI were used to program the system.
+The ESP32 was checked off by displaying our sensors' data sent by the microcontroller using USART onto the website hosted by the ESP32.